vd-07/todo-list/readme.md

 - POST : Add a Todo item
 - DELETE : Remove a completed Todo item

+Query can be made using '?n=x', where x can be no of items to show

 The end-point is at '/todos'